Tufin/oasdiff/doc/OASDIFF-SERVICE.md

 # oasdiff-service
 While oasdiff can run directly on your environment, it can also be used through a service so you don't need to install anything.
-Here's the source code for the service: https://github.com/oasdiff/oasdiff-service.
 To use it you must first [create a tenant](#creating-a-tenant), and then call the [diff](#run-diff), [breaking-changes](#run-breaking-changes) or [changelog](#run-changelog) commands.

 ### Creating a tenant